 - We will choose a slightly smaller 4-bet sizing.
 For example, if we were normally to go for 2.5x, we will go for 2.2x.
 This gives us better odds on our bluffs because our opponent will fold just as often against the smaller sizing as he would against the larger one.

 - We will widen our 3-bet calling range to include more Ax hands that dominate his bluffing hands.
 So, if we were to fold hands like A7s before, now we will be calling.
-Even AK is an appropriate call, since we will have extremely good implied odds when we both hit the Ace.
+Even AK is a reasonable call, since we will have extremely good implied odds when we both hit the Ace.

 She’s nuts for thinking top pair is the nuts.